Black hole spectroscopy of collapsing and merging neutron stars: Introduction

 The presence of matter is expected in astrophysical environments and could potentially affect our ability to perform precision GW astronomy.
 A comprehensive examination of this issue has been conducted in Ref.~\cite{Barausse2014} for tractable cases.
 Because this subject is technically complex, there have been attempts to calculate QNM frequencies from modified/perturbed potentials that are intended to resemble deviations in the underlying perturbation equations~\cite{Nollert1996,Leung1997,Leung1999,Cheung:2021bol}.
-More recently, studies considering an analytical solution for a non-rotating BH that is surrounded by an accretion disk were able to extract QNM frequencies of supermassive BHs, e.g., \cite{Cardoso2021,Capuano:2024qhv,Pezzella2024}.
+More recently, studies considering an analytical solution for a nonrotating BH that is surrounded by an accretion disk were able to extract QNM frequencies of supermassive BHs, e.g., \cite{Cardoso2021,Capuano:2024qhv,Pezzella2024}.
 A thin shell of matter was recently introduced as a modification to the Regge-Wheeler potential of a Schwarzschild BH in Ref.~\cite{Laeuger2025}.
 They demonstrate how a thin shell is the cause of secondary GW emission and can dramatically shift QNM frequencies for larger mass distributions.
 A method for phenomenologically inferring accretion disk properties from BNS mergers with features after the ringdown was presented in Ref.~\cite{Dhani:2025xno}, and remnant properties have been studied in Ref.~\cite{Dhani:2025axt}.
+Additionally, Ref.~\cite{Bandyopadhyay:2023ohl} used BNS merger simulations to attest whether QNM amplitudes can aid in determining pre-merger binary properties such as the mass ratio.

 In this work\footnote{Our article is based on the Master thesis `Black hole spectroscopy of collapsing and merging neutron stars' by O.~Steppohn leading to overlap in the presented results and figures, and, partially, in existing text passages.}, we use a statistically significant set of numerical-relativity simulations to explore whether environmental effects impact precision black hole spectroscopy.
 This will assist in comprehending the extent to which the dynamical behavior of matter affects the BH ringdown beyond any theoretical approximations.
 Initially, we evolve several isolated, rotating NS initial data that are induced with small pressure perturbations, which ultimately leads to gravitational collapse.
 From these simulations, we conduct a systematic assessment of matter effects on the BH ringdown.
 Systems can be divided into three groups based on our analysis: \texttt{Class I} systems exhibit a clean ringdown, \texttt{Class II} systems exhibit additional features that are excited during the initial ringdown signal, and \texttt{Class III} systems exhibit extremely dynamic matter environments that completely distort the signal and eliminate typical ringdown characteristics.
 In addition, we generate and evaluate BNS merger simulations to broaden our analysis to scenarios that are more astrophysically relevant.
 The ringdown's modeling systematics are likely to dominate the deviations of the fundamental mode frequency from the Kerr predictions, as demonstrated by theory-specific and theory-agnostic assumptions, such as those in~\cite{Nee:2023osy,Baibhav2023}.
 The inclusion of multiple QNMs is essential for the significant reduction of mismatches and errors in the early time extraction of the BH mass.
 This is comparable to the analysis of vacuum numerical-relativity simulations~\cite{Giesler2019,Cheung2023,Baibhav2023,Giesler2024Overtones,Gao2025}.
 If not carefully accounted for, deviations in the fundamental QNM may be exaggerated and mistakenly linked to the presence of matter or false violations of GR.